HuangyingruiWang/Tuition-Reimbursement-Management-System/README.md

 Files  |  Holds all uploaded files.
 Not implemented.

 ## End Point
-* Login Validation:
+* Login Validation\n
 GET : `/login`
-* Request the user information for the current login account GET : `/users/user_id`
+* Request the user information for the current login account\n GET : `/users/user_id`
-* Request the direct supervisor information for the current login account GET : `/supervisors/user_id`
+* Request the direct supervisor information for the current login account\n GET : `/supervisors/user_id`
-* Request the department header information for the current login account GET : `/heads/department_id`
+* Request the department header information for the current login account\n GET : `/heads/department_id`
-* Request all events information for the current login account GET : `/users/user_id/events`
+* Request all events information for the current login account\n GET : `/users/user_id/events`
-* Request to create a new event for the current login account POST : `/users/user_id/events`
+* Request to create a new event for the current login account\n POST : `/users/user_id/events`
-* Request to update a event for the current login account PUT : `/users/user_id/events/event_id`
+* Request to update a event for the current login account\n PUT : `/users/user_id/events/event_id`
-* Request to delete event for the current login account DELETE : `/users/user_id/events/event_id`
+* Request to delete event for the current login account\n DELETE : `/users/user_id/events/event_id`